-During the onsite phase of the audit, the auditor interviewed two contractors and one volunteer.
-The two contractors confirmed completion of the required PREA education provided by the Department.
+During the onsite phase of the audit, the auditor interviewed three contractors.
+The three contractors, two from Centurion and one from Aramark, confirmed completion of the required PREA education provided by the Department.
 The auditor was told that contractors provide all employees with required PREA education before the contractor is placed at an institution for employment.
 The Department then requires annual training with the Department's curriculum.
 Volunteers are required to attend an orientation session prior to being approved to perform services at the institution.
 This education is repeated annually.
-The volunteer interviewed from the chaplain's office confirmed such education and training.
-The auditor also interviewed one Centurion staff member and one Aramark staff member, who confirmed the education and training.
+The auditor was unable to interview a volunteer, as there were no volunteers in the institution during the onsite audit.
 Based on this analysis, the auditor finds the facility in compliance with this provision.